selinaerhabor/ucfd-milestone-project/README.md

 **Video**
 > "Seeing how the band relates to audience, introduction speeches/stage performances"

-* On [About] Page, click play button on video
+* On [About] Page, clicked the play button on the video
 * Video begins to play whilst on the page
 * Video quality is clear and showcases some members of The Kinks' and their performances.

 **Photos**
 > "Old fashioned photos – black and white style"

 > "1960s Culture/dressing/outfit/wears"

 > "Seeing obsolete/old musical instruments and equipment"

-* On [Photos] Page, click on a picture
+* On [Photos] Page, clicked on a picture
 * Page loads bigger size of picture in a new tab
 * Picture quality is clear and showcases The Kinks' outfits, musical instruments and photo styles over the years.
+* Process was repeated to ensure all 22 photos had been tested.

 **Buy Now Buttons**
 > "Ease to buy The Kinks’ merchandise"

-* On [Store] Page, place cursor over "Buy Now" button
+* On [Store] Page, placed cursor over the "Buy Now" button
 * Button hover style comes into effect - changing the button to a light green background
-* Clicked "Buy Now" button and redirected to where I can actually purchase the item.
+* Clicked "Buy Now" button and was redirected to where I can actually purchase the item (as intended).

 ## 4.2 HTML and CSS Validation Results:
-Below are the links to the result pages for HTML and CSS Validation service.
+Below are the links to the result pages for HTML and CSS Validator for the code.

-* HTML code has passed with no errors returned.
-See [Result - W3C HTML Validation]
+* HTML code for the website has passed with no errors returned.
+(See screenshot in Browser Tests folder)
-* CSS code has passed with no errors returned.
-See [Result - W3C CSS Validation]
+* CSS code for the website has passed with no errors returned.
+(See screenshot in Browser Tests folder)

 ## 4.3 Device Screen Size and Browser Compatibility Test Results:
 The website has been tested on various browsers including Internet Explorer, Safari, Firefox and Google Chrome at the various screen sizes using [Browsershots.org].
-This website allowed me to test each page of The Kinks' website on Linux, Windows and Mac operating systems.
+This allowed me to test each page of The Kinks' website on Linux, Windows and Mac operating systems.

 > "Ease of using website on mobile phones as well as desktops or other devices"